ricoberger/parca-operator/README.md

 Make sure that you set the following environment variables for the Parca
 Operator:

-- `PARCA_SCRAPECONFIG_BASE_CONFIG`: The path to the configration file for Parca.
-  This file is used as base for the generated Parca configration and should contain you `object_storage` configuration.
+- `PARCA_CONFIG_SOURCE`: The path to the configration file for Parca.
+This file is used as source for the generated Parca configration and should contain the `object_storage` configuration.
-- `PARCA_SCRAPECONFIG_FINAL_CONFIG_NAME`: The name of secret which should be generated.
+- `PARCA_CONFIG_TARGET_NAME` and `PARCA_CONFIG_TARGET_NAMESPACE`: The name and
+  namespace of secret which should be generated.
 The secret contains a `parca.yaml` key with the generated configuration for Parca.
-- `PARCA_SCRAPECONFIG_FINAL_CONFIG_NAMESPACE`: The namespace of secret which should be generated.
-The secret contains a `parca.yaml` key with the generated configuration for Parca.
+The generated configuration file contains the content of the source configuration and the configuration for all scrape configuration created via a `ParcaScrapeConfig` resource.

 ## API Reference